 Founder & Spokesperson, Australia

-With a career in work health and safety spanning in excess 14 years, Alex is also the 2018 AgriFuturesTM Rural Woman of the Year (SA), the winner of the 2018 SafeWork SA Augusta Zadow Award and the proud Director and Principal Consultant of her own consulting business, Alex Thomas Pty Ltd.
+With a career in work health and safety spanning in excess of 16 years, Alex was the 2018 AgriFuturesTM Rural Woman of the Year (SA), the winner of the 2018 SafeWork SA Augusta Zadow Award and a National Winner in the 2020 Syngenta Growth Awards.

 Ambassador, New Zealand

-A genuine rural kiwi girl, Harriet Bremner is on a mission to change the ‘she’ll be right’ attitude towards health and safety in the New Zealand agriculture, food and fibre industries, as well as rural communities at large.
+A genuine rural kiwi girl, Harriet Bremner is on a mission to change the ‘she’ll be right’ attitude towards health and safety in the New Zealand agriculture, food and fibre industries and rural communities at large.

-A former primary school teacher, Harriet has made the leap to follow her dreams of writing story books for rural children about her miniature dachshund, Poppy.
+A former primary school teacher, Harriet writes story books for rural children about her miniature dachshund, Poppy.
 Poppy teaches children important, practical life lessons, like how to use their ‘Think Safe Brain’ when out and about on the farm.
 She believes that sharing stories with children is extremely effective when it comes to engaging and educating them on important topics such as health and safety.

-“They should go to work and simply not die on the job.”
+“Put simply – people should be able to go to work and not die on the job.”

 Copy Editor, New Zealand

 Erin grew up on a sheep and beef farm in the rolling hills of the King Country before eventually settling in Christchurch.